jsnyder565/platinum.crm/README.md

 - customers loyalty_points = 1 per 10 items purchased + 1 per 10 dollars spent
 - loyalty_points only counts purchases starting from jan 2022.
 - report should have one row per month in ascending order
-- report should have columns average_spend, total_points
+- report should have columns average_spend, total_points,

 ### Endpoints